 After working the last stitch, chain two because the next row will be double crochets.

 The Double Crochet Stitch

-If you’re working on a project that needs tight stitches such as a bag or hat, it’s best to avoid the double crochet.
-It does work well for blankets and clothes or any project that needs to have a bit of “give” to it.
+If you’re working on a project that needs tight stitches, such as a bag or hat, it’s best to avoid the double crochet.
+It works well for blankets and clothes or any project that needs a bit of “give” to it.